yigitpolat/docker101/lab-1/lab1.1-run-your-first-container.md

 The first part of this lab, we will run our first container, and learn how to inspect it.
 We will be able to witness the namespace isolation that we acquire from the linux kernel.

 After we run our first container, we will dive into other uses of docker containers.
-We will find many examples of these on the Docker Store, and we will run several different types of containers on the same host.
+We will find many examples of these on the Docker Hub, and we will run several different types of containers on the same host.
 This will allow us to see the benefit of isolation- where we can run multiple containers on the same host without conflicts.

 We will be using a few Docker commands in this lab.
 For full documentation on available commands check out the [official documentation](https://docs.docker.com/).